integreat-io/integreat/README.md

 Every single iterated action and response will also be available on the step id with an index prefix, e.g. `getEntries` will have `getEntries_0`, `getEntries_1`, etc.

+By default, the iterations are run in sequence, but you may run several in parallel by specifying the number of concurrent iterations on the `iterateConcurrency` property on the job step.
+The default is `1`.

 ## Queues